supabase/splinter/README.md

 ## Usage

-If you are only interested in linting a project, a single query containing the latest version of all lints is availble in lints.sql in the repo root.
+If you are only interested in linting a project, a single query containing the latest version of all lints is availble in splinter.sql in the repo root.

 ## Lint Interface